 We’ll remember Scar as a remarkably sweet little hive of bees.
 We almost (almost!) didn’t need smoke to calm them, they were so easy to work around.

 Our remaining Langstroth hive, Woody, is full-to-bursting and very active.
 We’ll soon remove some frames of honey, as they had so much left over after winter.
 Woody is so full, I expect a swarm at some point and that’s normal spring behavior and just fine: more bees out in the world!
-We’ll also be getting another “package” of honeybees, a queen and 10,000 workers, in late April, brining us back to our two hives standard.
+In late April we’ll also be getting another “package” of honeybees, a queen and 10,000 workers, thus bringing us back to our two-hives standard.

 Just like everything else, death is a part of beekeeping.
-It’s always sad to lose a hive, but it is part of beekeeping.
+It’s always sad to lose a hive, but it is part of beekeeping and part of gardening.